moebiussurfing/ofxSoundDevicesManager/README.md

 ```

 ## Dependencies
 - Already included into **/libs**.
-You don't need to add them manually to your project.
+You don't need to add them manually to your project:
 	https://github.com/Feliszt/ofxSimpleFloatingGui from **@Feliszt**.
 Thanks!
 	https://github.com/tettou771/ofxTextFlow from **@tettou771**, Thanks!

 ## Tested systems
 - **Windows10** / **VS2017** / **OF 0.11**
-- ONLY WORKS ON WINDOWS.
+- ONLY WORKS ON WINDOWS YET.

 ### TODO/IDEAS
 * Make it https://github.com/roymacdonald/ofxSoundObjects compatible.